Vafilor/scout/README.md

 - [ ] Upgrade to tslint strict
 - [ ] remove unused packages
 - [x] On windows, when you go to root "/", display the list of drives to go to
+- [ ] Update top menu to indicate current state of file listing mode.
+Is it table or icons?
+- [ ] Update top menu to have dropdowns with options like view hidden files
+- [ ] Support image caching for thumbnails of various sizes
+- [ ] Choose a file thumbnail size
 - [ ] Better Readme with screenshots and gifs

-// After this, add a menu with options dropdowns like - view hidden files.
-// I want to be able to toggle that.
-// After that, work on the image caching and rendering.
-// I want to work with HEIC files and mp4 videos - generate thumbnails, cache, etc.